Lebanese passport: Fees

+NB: To receive the passport immediately, the interested party can apply at the department of public relations.
+An additional fee of LBP 4,900,000 will be however requested.

 Multiple passports

 Multiple passports are issued to Lebanese citizens on official business, and to diplomats, the latter a process followed by virtually all countries.
 The United Nations laissez-passer is a similar document issued by that international organization.

 However, more than one valid Lebanese passport of the same type may not be held, except if authorized by the Lebanese Directorate General of General Security (DGGS).

 It is routine for the Lebanese Directorate General of General Security (DGGS) to authorize a holder of a regular passport to hold, in addition, a diplomatic passport or an official passport or a no-fee passport.

 One circumstance which may call for issuance of a second passport of a particular type is a prolonged visa-processing delay especially for Angola and São Tomé and Príncipe visa applications.
 Another is safety or security.
 The period of validity of a second passport issued under either circumstance is generally two years from the date of issue.